MrHombre/tetris/README.md

 ### Instructions
 While you both have to play on the same computer(multiplayer coming soon!)
 You need to know how to playe the game ... or at least the controls
 #### Player-1
-- Rotate with Q or E
+- Rotate with Q and E
 - Left = A
 - Down = S
 - Right = D

 #### Player-2
-- Rotate with Y or I
+- Rotate with Y and I
 - Left = H
 - Down = J
 - Right = K